-- Acting for a major shareholder of one of the largest life insurance companies in Korea in a US$1.5 billion shareholders dispute (Seoul seat, ICC Rules).
+- Acting for a major shareholder of one of the largest life insurance companies in Korea in two shareholder disputes valued, between them, at over US$2 billion shareholders dispute (Seoul seat, ICC Rules).

 - Acted for an American electric vehicles manufacturer in a $2 billion breach of contract claim, including two emergency arbitrations (Hong Kong law and seat, HKIAC Rules).

-- Acting for a Korean private equity firm in a $200 million breach of warranty claim with respect to the purchase of a major insurance provider (Hong Kong seat, ICC Rules).
+- Acted for a Korean private equity firm in a $200 million breach of warranty claim with respect to the purchase of a major insurance provider (Hong Kong seat, ICC Rules).

-- Acting for a Korean private equity firm in a $1.1 billion breach of warranty claim with respect to the purchase of a major retail chain (London seat, ICC Rules).
+- Acted for a Korean private equity firm in a $1.1 billion breach of warranty claim with respect to the purchase of a major retail chain (London seat, ICC Rules).

-- Acting for a private equity firm in a $1.5 billion dispute concerning the ownership and control of two investment targets (Hong Kong law and seat, ICC Rules).
+- Acted for a private equity firm in a $1.5 billion dispute concerning the ownership and control of two investment targets (Hong Kong law and seat, ICC Rules).

-- Acting for a Chinese investment vehicle in a $100 million breach of contract claim (Hong Kong seat, HKIAC Rules).
+- Acted for a Chinese investment vehicle in a $100 million breach of contract claim (Hong Kong seat, HKIAC Rules).

-- Acting for a European bank and its Hong Kong branch in a $200+ million breach of contract dispute (Taipei seat, CAA Rules).
+- Acted for a European bank and its Hong Kong branch in a $200+ million breach of contract dispute (Taipei seat, CAA Rules).

-- Acting for a Korean heavy industries conglomerate in a $400+ million breach of warranty and misrepresentation dispute (Boston seat, ICDR Rules).
+- Acted for a Korean heavy industries conglomerate in a $400+ million breach of warranty and misrepresentation dispute (Boston seat, ICDR Rules).

-- Acting for a Chinese electronics manufacturer in a patent licensing dispute (Hong Kong seat, HKIAC Rules).
+- Acted for a Chinese electronics manufacturer in a patent licensing dispute (Hong Kong seat, HKIAC Rules).

 - Acted for an Australian natural gas purchaser in a price review arbitration (Perth seat, ad hoc).